caiohamamura/radarBoxplot-R/README.md

 Intuitively you can see that *Iris setosa* has a significant different distribution of its attributes.
 Although the radar-boxplot is still useful for this dataset, because it has only 4 variables, this could also be visualized by pairs of two variables or either a 3D scatter plot with 3 variables.

-The radar-boxplot is best suited when you have more than 4 relevant variables for your clustering/classification task, because it makes able to represent such dimensionality while still being readable.
+The radar-boxplot is best suited when you have more than 4 relevant variables for your clustering/classification task, because it gives the possibility to represent higher dimensionality while still being readable.